-This document is intended to provide the public and decision makers with information and analysis on the LA TIG's proposal to proceed with the selection and implementation of one or more of the proposed alternatives in this RP/EA.
-Projects not identified for inclusion in the Final RP/EA may continue to be considered for inclusion in future restoration plans.
+This document is intended to provide the public and decision makers with information and analysis on the LA TIG's proposal to proceed with the selection and implementation of the four proposed alternatives in this RP/EA #2.
+Upon finalizing this RP/EA #2, the LA TIG has determined that a Finding of No Significant Impact (FONSI) is appropriate.
+Decision to fund implementation of the projects is completed via LA TIG resolution.